ibm-mas/ansible-devops/ibm/mas_devops/roles/uds/README.md

 - Default Value: None

 ### mas_segment_key
-Override the biult-in segment key used by MAS when communicating with User Data Services.
+Override the built-in segment key used by MAS when communicating with User Data Services.
 This variable is only used for the generation of the BASCfg template, and in 99% of use cases you will not need to set this.

 - Optional
 - Environment Variable: `MAS_SEGMENT_KEY`
 - Default Value: None

+### mas_workload_scale_class
+This will load a predefined workload scale configuration that is going to be applied to BasCfg CR.
+Can be set to either Burstable, BestEffort or Guaranteed.
+The default value is Burstable.

+- Optional
+- Environment Variable: `MAS_WORKLOAD_SCALE_CLASS`
+- Default: Burstable

+### mas_workload_scale_file
+The path to the custom workload scale configuration file of the user.
+If this is set then `mas_workload_scale_class` is ignored.

+- Optional
+- Environment Variable: `MAS_WORKLOAD_SCALE_FILE`
+- Default: None

 ### uds_contact.email
 Sets the Contact e-mail address used by the MAS instance's UDS configuration.